Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend

 Silsila Badlate Rishton Ka Team

 Shakti Arora shared a video on his Instagram story, in which he along with Neha, and his Silsila Badalte Rishton Ka co-stars, Drashti (and her husband Neeraj), and Aditi (with her husband Sarwar) were seen posing together.
+Drashti too, shared a picture on her Instagram story.

 Gurmeet Choudhary & Debina Bonnerjee